WHEN TO COME TO PARIS ?

 - 5 days and + with 7/12 year olds

-To get around Paris, you can take the metro, the bus, the RER and the tramway.
+To get around Paris, you can take the subway, the bus, the RER and the tramway.

-The subway is the most convenient and quickest way to get from one place to another ( Paris metro map ).
+The subway is the most convenient and fastest way to get from one place to another ( Paris metro map ).

-The bus remains undoubtedly the most pleasant means of transport to discover Paris, but also the slowest.
+The bus is undoubtedly the most pleasant way to discover Paris but also the slowest.

-Bus 42 allows you to discover the beautiful districts of the right bank.
-From the Champs de Mars to the Opera via the Alma bridge, the Avenue Montaigne, the Champs Elysées, the Concorde, the Madeleine and the Opera.
+The 42 bus allows you to discover the beautiful districts of the right bank From the Champ-de-Mars to the Opera via the Alma bridge, the avenue Montaigne, the Champs Elysées, the Concorde, the Madeleine and the Opera.

-Our favourite line, the 69 bus between Bastille and Champ-de-Mars: this line crosses Paris from east to west and allows you to see the Bastille, the Marais, the Châtelet, the Louvre, the Quays, the Musée d'Orsay, the Invalides, the Champ-de-Mars and the Eiffel Tower.
+Our favorite line, the 69 bus between Bastille and Champ-de-Mars: this line crosses Paris from east to west and allows you to see the Bastille, the Marais, the Châtelet, the Louvre, the Quays, the Orsay Museum, the Invalides, the Champ-de-Mars and the Eiffel Tower.

 The 58 bus invites us to a nice walk between Saint-Germain-des-Prés and the Châtelet.

-Bus 24 also offers beautiful views along the Seine.
-The area is home to the Ile Saint-Louis, Notre-Dame, the Saint-Michel district, the Louvre, the Orsay Museum, the Concorde and the Madeleine.
+Bus 24 also offers beautiful views along the Seine You can see the Ile Saint-Louis, Notre-Dame, the Saint-Michel district, the Louvre, the Musée d'Orsay, the Concorde and the Madeleine.

-The tramway bypasses Paris (on the outskirts), which is convenient for getting from one door of Paris to the other.
+The tramway bypasses Paris (on the outskirts).
+Practical to go from one door of Paris to another.

-The metro ticket is valid for the metro, RER (in Paris only), bus (except Orlybus and Roissybus), tramway and Montmartre funicular.
+The metro ticket is valid for the metro, the RER (in Paris only), the bus (except Orlybus and Roissybus), the tramway and the funicular of Montmartre

-If you're coming for 1 week and you're going to travel mainly by public transit, it's best to take a Weekly Navigo Package.
+If you are coming for a week and you are going to travel mainly by public transport, you should take a weekly Navigo pass.

-THE MUST-SEE IN PARIS NOT TO BE MISSED
+THE MUST-SEES IN PARIS NOT TO BE MISSED

 - Eiffel Tower